Bilateral Stroke: Understanding Stroke on Both Sides of the Brain

 neurologist holding brain scan and pointing to bilateral stroke signs

-When more brain tissue is affected, there are greater chances of sustaining severe post-stroke side effects.
-Fortunately, the rehabilitation process helps stroke survivors recover.
+Unlike typical strokes, which generally affect one hemisphere, a bilateral stroke affects both sides of the brain.
+When more brain tissue is affected, there are greater chances of experiencing increased post-stroke side effects.
+Fortunately, the rehabilitation process helps bilateral stroke survivors recover.

 To help you recover from bilateral stroke, this article will explain the causes and symptoms of bilateral stroke and how it differs from typical strokes.
-Then we will dig into the rehabilitation process.
+Then, we will dig into the rehabilitation process.

 What Causes Stroke on Both Sides of the Brain?

 When a stroke occurs, the supply of blood in the brain becomes compromised by either a clogged or burst artery.
-This is a life-threatening medical event, as brain cells require oxygen-rich blood in order to function.
+This can be a life-threatening medical event, as brain cells require oxygen-rich blood to function.
+Before doctors proceed with treatment, they must know the type of stroke that is occurring.

 illustration of bilateral stroke

+Most often, a stroke is a localized event that impacts a smallish portion of one of the brain’s two hemispheres.
 Each hemisphere in the brain controls movement on the opposite side of the body.
 For instance, a stroke in the left hemisphere may result in poor movement on the right side of the body.

 However, when movement on both sides of the body is affected, it’s usually caused by multiple strokes on both sides of the brain — a bilateral stroke.